Ketel Marte Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The Pirates pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates have the 21st-ranked team ERA across all league pitching staffs (4.44).
+- The Pirates' 4.40 team ERA ranks 20th among all MLB pitching staffs.

-- The Pirates allow the sixth-fewest home runs in baseball (91 total, one per game).
+- Pirates pitchers combine to allow the seventh-fewest home runs in baseball (92 total, one per game).

-- The Pirates will send Keller (9-4) out to make his 19th start of the season as he tries for his 10th victory.
-He is 9-4 with a 3.52 ERA and 125 strikeouts through 110 2/3 innings pitched.
+- Mlodzinski will start for the Pirates, his first of the season.

-- In his most recent appearance on Tuesday, the righty tossed five innings against the Los Angeles Dodgers, giving up four earned runs while surrendering eight hits.
+- The 24-year-old right-hander has nine appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.